-Moreover, as nurses who work with people who have mental health difficulties, our usual work have become all of a sudden more challenging.
+As nurses who work with people who have mental health difficulties, our usual work have become all of a sudden more challenging.
 Our profession is based on the very activity we are being discouraged from performing...human contact.
-Our profession dictates that we sit down with the patient, show warmth and non-verbal communication which translates to empathy and compassion.
-Touching of hands and facing the patient is something we use to convey care and understanding.
 Now we are relying on distancing while at the same time have to show the same attributes.

-However, I believe the real challenge comes when we have to deal with patients who due to the nature of their illness are uncooperative.
-When a patient is due for the depot medication and is refusing to attend, when the patient’s paranoia is meddling with the reality of what’s happening around us, when the patient’s personal hygiene is a constant issue and that imperative homevisit have become a major hazard, when a patient is so agitated that cannot be contained and requires physical restraint, while the nurses have to be vigilant about the mode of transmission.
+Mental health nursing presents certain challenges which are unique to psychiatric practice.
+When a patient is not abiding by his or her careplan, when the patient’s paranoia is meddling with the reality of what’s happening around us, when the patient’s personal hygiene is a constant issue and the nurse need to visit the patient at home, when a patient in hospital is so agitated that cannot be contained while the nurses have to be vigilant about the mode of transmission.
 Containing the spread in a psychiatric setting is complex and tricky.
-Patients can be interactive, uncooperative and alarmingly chaotic.
-We always based the treatment of mental illness on engagement, therapeutic activities and close supervision, which with the current situation might not be possible, since the rest of the population is being asked to limit interaction.
-Overcrowding of wards, which was always an issue, has become a significant health risk.
+Patients can be interactive, uncooperative and chaotic.
+We always based the treatment of mental illness on engagement, therapeutic activities and close supervision, which with the current situation might not be possible.
+Overcrowding of wards, which was always an issue, has become a significant health problem.
 On the other hand, promotion of social distancing may lead to social isolation, which puts people with mental illness at greater risks of relapse, which might instigate further admissions.
-Hence the need for community support, dialogue between in-patient and community services and looking at innovative ways of working, is imperative.
+Hence the need for community support, dialogue between in-patient and community services and looking at innovative ways of working is imperative.